CongducPham/LowCostLoRaGw/gw_full_latest/README-NewCloud.md

 	else:
 		print "Source is not is source list, not sending with CloudThingSpeak.py"

 This feature is quite useful when you want to upload data to various different clouds, depending on the device.
 Suppose that you have 10 devices whose addresses are from 1 to 10.
 You want to upload data from sensors 1..5 to a ThingSpeak channel and data from sensors 6..10 to GroveStreams.
-Then you need to activate in clouds.json both clouds and specify in key_ThingSpeak.py source_list=["1","2","3","4","5"] and in key_GroveStreams.py source_list=["6","7","8","9","10"].
+Then you need to activate in clouds.json both clouds and specify in `key_ThingSpeak.py` `source_list=["1","2","3","4","5"]` and in `key_GroveStreams.py` `source_list=["6","7","8","9","10"]`.

-Note that you can also upload to 2 different ThingSpeak channels by duplicating the CloudThingSpeak.py script into CloudThingSpeak_1.py, creating a new key_ThingSpeak_1.py file to store both the other ThingSpeak write key and source_list, changing in CloudThingSpeak_1.py the "import key_ThingSpeak" into "import key_ThingSpeak_1 as key_ThingSpeak" and then activating both CloudThingSpeak.py and CloudThingSpeak_1.py in clouds.json as follows:
+Note that you can also upload to 2 different ThingSpeak channels by duplicating the `CloudThingSpeak.py` script into `CloudThingSpeak_1.py`, creating a new `key_ThingSpeak_1.py` file to store both the other ThingSpeak write key and `source_list`, changing in `CloudThingSpeak_1.py` the `import key_ThingSpeak` into `import key_ThingSpeak_1 as key_ThingSpeak` and then activating both `CloudThingSpeak.py` and `CloudThingSpeak_1.py` in `clouds.json` as follows:

 	{
 		"clouds" : [